OneTrueGnu/onetruegnu.com/src/index.md

 # Hi, I'm Gnu

-This website was made using a Makefile.
+This website is pretty incomplete.

-Honestly, it's been pretty great, and easy, using the Markdown Perl script to compile my Markdown sources into Hypertext Markup Language
+It looks like it, doesn't it.

+But hey, at least we got something, and something is better than nothing.